Frequently asked questions

-Under the current New Zealand policy, international students who graduate with a Bachelor’s degree or higher are eligible to apply for a three-year post-study work visa.
+Under the current New Zealand policy, international students who graduate with a Bachelor’s degree or higher, and who study in New Zealand for at least 30 weeks of their qualification, are eligible to apply for a post-study work visa.

 Please ensure that you check the post-study work rights applicable to your UC qualification on the Immigration New Zealand website, as these are periodically subject to review.

 We strongly advise that you contact Immigration New Zealand for more information about post-study work rights.

 You do not need a valid student visa to begin your studies online outside of New Zealand, but you will need one before you travel to UC.

 It is still important to ensure you would be eligible for a student visa to be able to travel to New Zealand and continue your studies when the New Zealand border is reopened to student visa holders.

 We strongly recommend you talk to your agent about the visa application process, or email email@example.com if you don’t have an agent.
 You can check Immigration New Zealand website for any updates.

 If you begin your studies online and are subsequently denied a student visa to study in New Zealand, UC will fully refund your tuition fees even if your visa decline falls outside the final date to withdraw with a full refund.
 Again, contact your agent or email firstname.lastname@example.org if you have any questions.

 If the border is still not open in 2022 you may need to defer your studies until it is possible for you to arrive in New Zealand.
 Either way, you will have made a head start on your studies whenever you are able to arrive.